isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-01-post-chinese-graphic-artists-in-pre-war-singapore.md

 In 1934, Tchang and U-Chow (莊有釗) set up The United Painters (朋特畫社) at 181 Tank Road, offering a suite of services such as advertisement graphic design and painting, oil painting, sculpture and badge design (U-Chow, also known as Chong Yew Chao or Chuang Yew Chao, was married to Tchang’s first cousin).

 The pair worked well together.
-Tchang’s good-natured personality and connections with Chinese businessmen worked hand-in-glove with U-Chow’s forte, which was carpentry and light constructions that were useful for interior decoration and large-scale structures.
+Tchang’s good-natured personality and connections with Chinese businessmen worked hand-in-glove with U-Chow’s forte – carpentry and light construction which were useful for interior decoration and large-scale structures.
 In May 1937, when Singapore was mobilised to celebrate the coronation of King George VI, The United Painters was commissioned to erect illuminated arches on Carpenter Street.[^6]

 As their business expanded, Tchang and U-Chow were enlisted to work on large projects.
 In November 1939, the duo – together with Lim Hak Tai, principal and founder of the Nanyang Academy of Fine Arts (NAFA) – designed the Yunnan-Burma Railway Photography Exhibition, which was organised by the China Relief Fund.
 The clean and modern design featuring a series of V-shaped hanging frames won them a rare mention in the press.[^7]